LiorZ/hdac8_thesis/thesis.rst

 Description of the dataset
 --------------------------

-	The Fierke group has tested the ability of HDAC8 to deacetylate 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine), under two different conditions: for zinc and iron bound HDAC8 (unpublished results; see Table XX).
+	The Fierke group has tested the ability of HDAC8 to deacetylate 361 6-mer peptides with the sequence GXK(Ac)ZGC (where X,Z are all the amino acids except Cysteine), under two different conditions: for zinc and iron bound HDAC8 (unpublished results; see Table 5 in the supplementary material).
 For each of these peptides, a level of activity with respect to HDAC8 and the bound metal was determined by measuring the percentage of deacetylation after 1 hour.

 	We divided this dataset into a training and a test set, by sorting the peptides according to their experimental activity with Zn - bound HDAC8, and assigning all even-numbered rows to be the test set, and all odd-numbered rows to be the training set.
 This division assured an even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

-..
-TODO: Add reference to the dataset in the supp material
-..
-TODO: Verify exactly how the dataset was made

 Calibration of the protocol
 ------------------------------

 	Below we describe the results obtained in the calibration process.
 The first calibration round was made by taking the 5 peptide substrates with strongest HDAC8 activity and 5 peptides with no detectable HDAC8 activity at all (see Table 5).
 We used this set to identify a coarse set of parameters that could be refined later using the entire training set.
-This set of short simulations allowed us to identify critical simulations parameters and their respective values that could well distinguish between substrates and non-substrates.
+This set of short simulations allowed us to identify critical simulation parameters and their respective values that could well distinguish between substrates and non-substrates.

 	The performance of each simulation was evaluated by the Kolmogorov-Smirnov two-sample test, where each peptide was assigned a rank based on the average score of the three top-scoring models.
 We estimated the score using three measures: peptide score, interface score, and reweighted score (see Methods).